igor-makarov/xcake/docs/Cookbook/CocoaPods.md

 # CocoaPods
-Because CocoaPods works by modifying an existing project file, all you really need to do is add an `after_save` hook that runs CocoaPods.
+[CocoaPods](https://github.com/CocoaPods/CocoaPods) is a common dependency manager for iOS.
+To automatically integrate CocoaPods into your Xcake-generated project, all you really need to do is add an `after_save` hook that runs CocoaPods.

 ```ruby
 project.after_save do